Our transition from Coal to Biomass

 Drax Power Station completes a five-year, £100 million plus project – the largest steam turbine modernisation programme in UK history – to upgrade its high- and low-pressure turbines.
 This saves around one million tonnes of carbon dioxide emissions, equivalent to taking 275,000 cars off the UK’s roads.

-That same year, Drax commits to transforming the business into a mainly biomass-fuelled generator using compressed wood pellets in place of coal.
-It plans to upgrade the three generating units that came online in the early 1970s.
+Drax commits to transforming the business into a mainly biomass-fuelled generator using compressed wood pellets in place of coal.
+It plans to upgrade the three generating units that came online in the early 1970s to run on 100% sustainable biomass, with no use of coal.

 The first of three power generating units is successfully upgraded to use compressed wood pellets in April.